-Did you know that Waseda University's own internal Scholarship are all "benefits" that do not require repayment?
-There are approximately 150 types of scholarships, and many of them can be applied for after enrollment.
-There are also private Scholarship available, and many of them can be used in conjunction with on-campus Scholarship.
-The "Spring Scholarship Registration (Undergraduate)" required for Scholarship applications will start from February 2024.
-This time, we spoke to Waseda School of International Liberal Studies who decided to apply to reduce the burden on their family finances, as well as students from the Faculty School of Fundamental Science and Engineering and Engineering, graduate students, and international students.
-We also asked staff in Scholarships and Financial Assistance Section about important points to consider when applying.
-Please take a look at the application process and what campus life will be like after receiving Scholarship.
+Did you know that all of Waseda University's unique Internal Scholarship that do not require repayment?
+There are approximately 150 types, and many can be applied for after enrollment.
+Private Scholarship also offer grant-type scholarships, many of which can be used in conjunction with Internal Scholarship.
+The "Spring Scholarship Registration (Undergraduate)" required for Scholarship applications begins in February 2024.
+This time, we spoke with Waseda students from School of International Liberal Studies, as well as students from the School School of Fundamental Science and Engineering, graduate students, and international students who decided to apply to reduce the financial burden on their families.
+We also spoke with staff from Scholarships and Financial Assistance Section about key application points.
+Please use this information to learn about the application process and what campus life is like after receiving Scholarship.

 The career path opened by Scholarship am taking on the challenge of studying, working student club, and doing what I want to do without hesitation.